PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### Product analytics

-While LogRocket contains some product analytics tools, it isn’t primarily intended as a analytics platform and lacks many features that product managers and engineers may require.
+While LogRocket contains some product analytics features, it isn’t primarily intended as an analytics platform and lacks many features that product managers and engineers may require.
 PostHog is a more capable product analytics platform, offering advanced features such as correlation analysis.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">